Get started free

 • Support ticket surge.
 "Where's my order" tickets spike when tracking numbers are delayed or missing.
 Each ticket costs $3 to $8 to handle depending on your support setup.
 A store that normally gets 5 shipping inquiries per day may see 30 to 50 in the 48 hours following a major outage.

 • Duplicate order cleanup.
-The April 20-21 API instability caused duplicated order imports for merchants who attempted re-syncs.
+API instability during outages can cause duplicated order imports for merchants who attempt re-syncs.
 Identifying and deleting duplicates is manual work that scales with order volume.

 • Customer experience damage.
 A customer whose order ships a day late and has broken tracking for 48 hours is measurably less likely to reorder.
 The lifetime value impact compounds over multiple incidents per month.

-Total direct cost for a mid-size store shipping 50 to 100 orders per day during the April 20-21 outage alone: $500 to $1,200 in shipping credits, overtime labor, support handling, and duplicate cleanup.
-Multiply that by the 2 to 3 significant incidents per month ShipStation averaged in early 2026.
+Total direct cost for a mid-size store shipping 50 to 100 orders per day during the April 14 outage alone: $500 to $1,200 in shipping credits, overtime labor, support handling, and duplicate cleanup.
+Now consider that this happened twice in one week.

 What to have in place

 1. Real-time monitoring.
 StatusBird monitors ShipStation every 2 minutes and sends SMS, email, or Slack alerts the moment status changes.
 ShipStation's own status page underreports and lags behind third-party detection by hours.
-The difference between finding out at 10:35 PM and waking up to a disaster at 8 AM is the difference between a manageable workaround and a fulfillment crisis.
+The difference between finding out immediately and waking up to a disaster is the difference between a manageable workaround and a fulfillment crisis.

 2. A backup label printing workflow.
 Know how to print labels through Shopify Shipping or directly through your carrier's website.
 Practice it once so the process is not new during an emergency.